Freedom Press

 Freedom Press is an anarchist publishing house and bookseller in Whitechapel, London, United Kingdom, founded in 1886.

-Alongside its many books and pamphlets, the group also runs a news and comment-based website and until recently regularly published Freedom, which was the only regular anarchist newspaper published nationally in the UK.
+Alongside its many books and pamphlets, the group also runs a news and comment-based website.
+Until recently, the group published Freedom, which was the only regular anarchist newspaper published nationally in the UK.
 The collective decided to close publication of the full newspaper in March 2014, with the intention of moving most of its content online and switching to a less regular freesheet for paper publication.

 Other regular publications by Freedom Press have included Anarchy, Spain and the World, Revolt! and War Commentary.